cardboard-iguana/cardboard-iguana.com/log/2022-06-23-aws-deep-dive.md

 ### IAM Policy Language

-Basic IAM policy structure: “PARC” — Principal, Action, Resource, Condition.
-This is all led by an initial “effect”, which is allow/deny.
+Basic IAM policy structure: "PARC" - Principal, Action, Resource, Condition.
+This is all led by an initial "effect", which is allow/deny.

-* Principal — the entity with is allowed/denied access.
+* Principal - the entity with is allowed/denied access.
-* Action — the type of access being allowed/denied.
+* Action - the type of access being allowed/denied.
-* Resource — what the action is working on.
+* Resource - what the action is working on.
-* Condition — *when* should the policy be enforced.
+* Condition - *when* should the policy be enforced.

-I’m guessing that the “default” condition is `*`, since I’ve seen IAM policies without conditions.
+I'm guessing that the "default" condition is `*`, since I've seen IAM policies without conditions.

-A non-standard way to think about policy evaluation: It’s all about matching.
+A non-standard way to think about policy evaluation: It's all about matching.
 (Does the incoming policy, which may include AWS-populated data, match a policy defined by the account?
 If so, then execute that policy, deny before allow.
 If not, then just deny.)

 ### Policy Types & Interactions

 It sounds like AWS Organizations are basically just another policy layer on top of (and overriding?) regular accounts.
 In particular, these policies seem to be more geared towards controlling access to entire services (can a particular account even *use* S3 or EC2) more than user- or role-level permissioning.
-These “service control policies” are default deny, just like everything else in AWS, but all new accounts/organizations are provisioned with an explicit “allow everything” service control policy initially.
+These "service control policies" are default deny, just like everything else in AWS, but all new accounts/organizations are provisioned with an explicit "allow everything" service control policy initially.

-IAM has the concept of a “permission boundary”, which are defined *maximum* permission sets *within* an account.
+IAM has the concept of a "permission boundary", which are defined *maximum* permission sets *within* an account.

-”STS” in AWS stands for “Security Token Service”.
+"STS" in AWS stands for "Security Token Service".

 In general, you need an IAM policy *or* a resource-based policy to access something within an account.
 For cross-account access *both* the IAM and resource-based policies must be present and aligned.

 ### Policy Use Cases

 The recommendation here when using service control policies at the organization level is to blacklist, rather than whitelist, things.
-That’s kind of reverse from the normal way of doing things, and seems to mostly be motivated by the sheer number of services (and the growth rate of that number) that AWS supports.
+That's kind of reverse from the normal way of doing things, and seems to mostly be motivated by the sheer number of services (and the growth rate of that number) that AWS supports.

 When scoping service control policies by region, note that a handful of services (and actions within some otherwise normal services) that are *globally* scoped.
 That means that *denying* a region will not always have the effect you want!
 (I assume this means we should deny globally and then allow in specific regions in this case, opposite of the previous advice.)

 You can do some cool things with IAM and service control policies, like *requiring* that developer-created roles include a permission boundary or region.

-Policies actually support some limited variables: For example, `${aws:PrincipalTag/project}` let’s you reference user (“principal”) tags within a policy condition.
-This lets you, for example, require that developers always tag resources they create with a pre-assigned (role?) tag (you can also restrict the ability of developers to *control* resources that don’t share their tag).
-This sort of generality comes in handy if you have a lot of teams that have the *same* permission structure but need to be siloed from each other — write *one* policy (or set of policies), and then tag the associated users/groups/roles to apply that policy in an *identical but disjoint* fashion.
+Policies actually support some limited variables: For example, `${aws:PrincipalTag/project}` let's you reference user ("principal") tags within a policy condition.
+This lets you, for example, require that developers always tag resources they create with a pre-assigned (role?) tag (you can also restrict the ability of developers to *control* resources that don't share their tag).
+This sort of generality comes in handy if you have a lot of teams that have the *same* permission structure but need to be siloed from each other - write *one* policy (or set of policies), and then tag the associated users/groups/roles to apply that policy in an *identical but disjoint* fashion.

 ### References